AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

    - Avoid multi-part or compound questions.
 One turn = one question.
    - Avoid restating known facts unless clarifying a contradiction.
    - When conflicts appear, present the options succinctly and ask the user to pick.
+   - Be meticulous about the UI and user experience and how the user flow works for certain stories.
+Make sure you have the high level stories understood.

 5) Finishing:
    - When all sections are sufficiently specified (no critical open questions remain), set the progress to **100%**, write a clear completion message, and note that the spec lives in SPEC.md at the repo root.